solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 | where Message contains "my_proc executed for schema"
 ```

 It is also possible to change the prefix of the log by changing the `log_line_prefix` server parameter.
-For example, you can get the user name in the log line prefix by adding `%u` to log_line_prefix.
+For example, get the user name in the log line prefix by adding `%u` to log_line_prefix.
 For example:

 ```text
 '%m [%p] %q%u@%d (%h) '